 Since our inception, we have not generated any revenue from product sales and have incurred significant operating losses.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future as we advance the clinical development of our product candidates.
 We expect that our research and development and general and administrative costs will continue to increase significantly, including in connection with conducting clinical trials for our product candidates, developing our manufacturing capabilities which may include the cost of establishing a relationship with contract manufacturers to support commercial launch of our product candidate CAN-2409 and costs associated with equipping our laboratory and manufacturing facility to support clinical trials and commercialization and providing general and administrative support for our operations, including the cost associated with operating as a public company.
 As a result, we will need additional capital to fund our operations, which we may obtain from additional equity or debt financings, collaborations, licensing arrangements or other sources.
+Based on current plans and assumptions, we expect that our existing cash and cash equivalents will be sufficient to fund our current operating plan into the fourth quarter of

 We do not currently have any approved products and have never generated any revenue from product sales.
 We have financed our operations primarily through proceeds from government grants and proceeds from the sale of convertible notes, common stock, and our convertible preferred stock.
-As of September 30, 2023, we have raised approximately \$160.6 million, including \$15.4 million of government grants, \$66.1 million from the sale of convertible preferred stock, and \$79.1 million from the sale of our common stock in our IPO.
-Our cash and cash equivalents totaled \$43.0 million as of September 30, 2023.
-We had \$21.2 million of debt as of September 30, 2023.
+As of March 31, 2024, we have raised approximately \$161.2 million, including \$15.6 million of government grants, \$66.1 million from the sale of convertible preferred stock, and \$79.5 million from the sale of our common stock.
+Our cash and cash equivalents totaled \$25.7 million as of March 31, 2024.
+We had \$19.7 million of debt as of March 31, 2024.
+As of March 31, 2024, we have raised \$0.2 million under our ATM Program (as defined below).
+We did not raise any additional funds under our ATM Program subsequent to March 31, 2024.

 On February 24, 2022, we entered into a loan and security agreement Loan Agreement with SVB pursuant to which SVB agreed to provide term loans to us in an aggregate principal amount of \$20.0 million.
 We borrowed \$20.0 million upon entering into the Loan Agreement.
 We could have borrowed up to an additional aggregate principal amount not to exceed \$5.0 million, at any time on or prior to December 31, 2022, upon the achievement of all of the following milestones, inclusively: (a) positive phase 2 clinical activity data from our CAN-2409 NSCLC clinical trial, (b) dosing of our first patient in our phase 3 CAN-2409 high-grade glioma clinical trial; and (c) receipt on or prior to December 31, 2022, of net cash proceeds in an amount equal to at least \$75.0 million from the issuance and sale of equity securities to investors acceptable to SVB.
 We did not borrow any of the additional aggregate principal amount on or prior to December 31, 2022.
-The term loans are secured by substantially all of our properties, rights and assets, except for its intellectual property, which is subject to a negative pledge under the Loan Agreement.
+The term loans are secured by substantially all of our properties, rights and assets, except for our intellectual property, which is subject to a negative pledge under the Loan Agreement.